-A total of 23 non MCSD troopers have been approved to receive Training in MCSD Basic Training Parts A & B to assist with callback CMV enforcement details throughout the state.
+The MCSD will submit a training plan for our upcoming training needs for FY 24 to the National Training Center.
+CTED has 109 full time inspectors that conduct CMV inspections as well through a Memorandum of Understanding.
+Additional non MCSAP troopers will receive training in MCSD Basic Training Parts A & B to assist with callback CMV enforcement details throughout the state.
 Any new MCSD troopers that will be hired will also need to be trained.